-DWT updates its list of volunteer vacancies every two months.
-This is published on the website, and sent to all registered volunteers.
-This section explains the kind of ways in which volunteer become involved, and you can register your interest in the different areas on the accompanying registration form.
+DWT updates its list of volunteer vacancies at least every two months.
+This is published on the website and sent to all registered volunteers.
+This section explains the kind of ways in which volunteers become involved, and you can check the website to see if these opportunities are available.